 Cheap Handy Hints to Fix Common Home Issues

-We all have those annoying problems around the house that we'd like to fix, but we keep putting off for one reason or another.
-Well, this collection of cheap and simple handy hints may have just the solution you're looking.
+We all have those annoying problems around the house we'd like to fix, but we keep putting off for one reason or another.
+Well, this collection of cheap and simple handy hints may have just the solution you're looking for.

 Vacuum Extension Tube